-The new Oakland County Veterans Identification card may be purchased at the Oakland County Clerks office located in the Oakland County Courthouse at 1200 N. Telegraph Rd., Pontiac, MI.
-Click here for more information on purchasing one of these discount cards.
+The Oakland County Veterans Identification card is available from the Oakland County Clerks office located in the Oakland County Courthouse at 1200 N. Telegraph Rd., Pontiac, MI.
+Click here for more information on obtaining one of these discount cards.

 Are you part of the U.S. Department of Veterans Affairs?

 No, We are an Oakland County division of government funded by Oakland County tax dollars.
 Our role is to assist and act as advocates for veterans and their dependents in obtaining veterans' benefits from the federal, state and local government.

 Is there a cost to utilize your services?

 No. We do not charge a fee for our services.

 Where are you located?

 We have two offices; they are located in Pontiac and Troy.

 Do you take appointments?

 Our service is provided on a walk-in, first come, first serve basis.
 Our client hours are 8:30 a.m.-11:30 a.m. and 1:00 p.m.-4:30 p.m..
 Please allow at least 30 minutes prior to the lunch hour or the end of the day if coming into the office close to those times.
 We have limited appointments available for new clients, on Wednesdays, at our Pontiac location.